SaudiWebDev2020/wgoode3/week9/w9d1algorithms.md

 ## Intersect Sorted Arrays

-Efficiently combine two sorted arrays into an array containing the sorted multiset intersection of the two.
+Efficiently combine two sorted arrays into an array containing the sorted multiset intersection of the two. <br>
 Example: given `[1,2,2,2,7]` and `[2,2,6,6,7]`, return `[2,2,7]`.

 ```js